zulip/zulip/docs/prod-maintain-secure-upgrade.md

   the standard PBKDF2 algorithm.
 Password strength is checked and weak passwords are visually discouraged using the `zxcvbn` library, but Zulip does not by default have strong requirements on user password strength.
-Modify `static/js/common.js` to adjust the password strength requirements (patches welcome to make this controllable by an easy setting!).
+Modify the settings to adjust the password strength requirements (length and `zxcvbn` minimum quality).

 * Zulip requires CSRF tokens in all interactions with the web API to prevent CSRF attacks.